-Water (a feminine element) covers Cancer, Scorpio, and Pisces.
-Air (a masculine element) covers Gemini, Libra, and Aquarius.
-Earth (a feminine element) covers Taurus, Virgo, and Capricorn.
-Fire (a masculine element) covers Aries, Leo, and Sagittarius.
+Water (a receptive element) covers Cancer, Scorpio, and Pisces.
+Air (an assertive element) covers Gemini, Libra, and Aquarius.
+Earth (a receptive element) covers Taurus, Virgo, and Capricorn.
+Fire (an assertive element) covers Aries, Leo, and Sagittarius.

 Looking at my chart, I’ve got 6 water signs, 4 air signs, 2 earth signs, and 2 fire signs.
 As you’d imagine, this means I lead with water’s strengths (more on that in a moment), supplement them greatly with air’s strengths (ditto), and need to surround myself with earth and fire if I’m gonna truly make magic happen in life.